Quicklist: Outdoor Hanging Lights

 What sets them in a different class is the number of bulbs on the fixture.
 Unlike pendant fixtures which tend to contain just one bulb, chandeliers have multiple bulbs situated on a single fixture.

 Most chandeliers utilize a fixture with multiple “arms” (also called “stems” or “branches”).
-These hold the numerous bulbs (or, more traditionally, candles).
+These arms hold the numerous bulbs (or, more traditionally, candles).

 Once considered too fancy or elegant for outdoor areas, chandeliers are now a popular lighting option for a wide range of outdoor spaces.